Numărul 4 / 2013 In memoriam Mircea Mureşan

 There are several areas of South African law that are strongly influenced by the English common law, especially in the field of procedural law and commercial or mercantile law.[7]
 However as far as property law is concerned, of which the law of possession forms part, the basis is Roman-Dutch with very strong roots in Roman law.[8]
 General possessory theory such as the concept of possession itself (that it consists of a physical element, the corpus, and the mental element, the animus) and issues relating to the acquisition, retention and loss of possession, as well as the functioning of possessory protection, is fundamentally based on Roman law.
 However, the possessory remedy as such, which protects possession, has its origins in canon law: the mandament van spolie or spoliation order.[9]
 When applying the mandament van spolie our courts have followed the wide approach to common law and relied not only on Dutch authors such as Van der Linden, Willem de Groot, and Wassenaar but also on Italian authors such as Menochius and Maranta and German authors such as Leyser and Savigny.[10]

+In South African property law a clear distinction is drawn between possession and ownership.
+Ownership is seen as a real right (full title) in respect of a thing, in fact it is the strongest real right providing the owner with the fullest entitlements with regard to the thing and it is protected by an action, the rei vindicatio.
+Possession is in the first place a factual relationship of control over a thing, but whether it is also a real right concerns an age-old debate which still remains clouded in confusion.[11]
 However, this contribution focuses on the protection of quasi-possession by the mandament van spolie, which is the only possessory remedy in the true sense of the word in South African law and which functions quite differently from remedies protecting rights in general, such as the rei vindicatio.
 The purpose of the mandament van spolie is to restore possession that was lost as a result of spoliation.
 It is unique in that when the court applies the remedy in order to solve a possessory dispute, it does not concern itself with the merits of the case, as it does not consider the rights of the parties.
 It only tries to establish whether there was possession (or quasi-possession) and whether it was spoliated (in other words, whether the possessor was unlawfully dispossessed).[12]

 Possession in the ordinary sense of the word denotes factual control of a corporeal thing.
 Quasi-possession in South African law refers to the possession of rights.[13]
 Now, here we are immediately confronted by two questions: What kinds of rights are worthy of protection by the mandament van spolie and, secondly, how does one possess a right?
 With regard to the first question it has been stated by the Supreme Court of Appeal that: